How to (Un-) Quantum Mechanics: Clifford Algebras

-It also means that the complex numbers are, regarded from this perspective, a special case of (the algebra of) $2\times 2$-matrices.
-As we have shown in Ref.~\cite{osc_paper}, the reduction of the real Pauli algebra to the algebra of the complex numbers corresponds to the reduction to the general LOM of a DOF to normal form, to an harmonic oscillator.
+It also means that the complex numbers are, regarded from our perspective, a special case of (the algebra of) $2\times 2$-matrices.
+It can be shown (Ref.~\cite{osc_paper}) that the reduction of the real Pauli algebra to the algebra of the complex numbers corresponds to the reduction to the general LOM of a DOF to the normal form of an harmonic oscillator~\cite{MHO,NormalForms}.
 It is well known in many branches of physics, for instance in accelerator physics, that the unit circle in the complex plane is the normal form trajectory of the motion of a single DOF so that the complexity of the actual state of affairs can be reduced to a single number, namely the ``phase advance'' (i.e. time)~\cite{Wiedemann}.

-The analysis of normal forms is of course a useful mathematical technique, but one should always keep in mind, that it describes the system in a special coordinate system and that coordinate transformations have a two-fold meaning.
-They can be understood as {\it passive} transformations and, regarded this way, they just concern our mathematical methods to describe a given physical process.
+The analysis of normal forms is of course a useful mathematical technique, but one should keep in mind, that it describes the system in a special coordinate system and that coordinate transformations have a two-fold meaning.
+They can be understood as {\it passive} transformations and, regarded this way, they just concern our mathematical methods to simplify the description of a given physical problem.
 But symplectic transformations also describe the full space of physical possibilities, of possible evolutions in time.
 This space of possibilities is substantially narrowed if we restrict our math to the use of normal forms {\it only}.

-\subsection{The Unit Imaginary And The Dirac Equation}
+\subsection{The Unit Imaginary and the Dirac Equation}

+\bquo Thus a complex Hilbert vector is not a more general kind of quantity than a real one.
+A real Hilbert space is the more elementary concept.
+A complex Hilbert space should be looked upon as a real one in which a certain structure is introduced, namely a pairing of the coordinates, each pair being then considered as a complex number.
+Changing the phase factors of these complex numbers then provides a special kind of rotation in the Hilbert space.\\ \mbox{} {\it -- P.A.M.
+Dirac}~\cite{Dirac74} \equo